(In alphabetical order)

 Kristen hails from Arlington, VA and grew up dancing.
 When she turned 18, she realized it was time to get off the pole and start acting.
 Since then she has appeared in plays and musicals across the country, and has received excellent reviews from critics like...her parents.
 She is especially proud of her work in Arizona, where she successfully formed a cult during the filming of Kumare: A True Story of a False Prophet (in theaters now).
 Kumare won the Audience Award at SxSW and Kristen received excellent reviews from critics like...The New York Times, and her parents.

-Kristen read Sex No Good? by Paul Blaney and You Can Be the Boss by Kristin Kelley
+Kristen read Sex No Good? by Paul Blaney, You Can Be the Boss by Kristin Kelley, and Closer Than They Appear by Gemma Clarke

 Don is delighted to read for Liars’ League.
 In New York, Don has performed with Ensemble Studio Theatre (EST), Target Margin Theater, The Drilling Company and Blue Coyote Theater Group.
 Regional Theatre credits include OUTSIDE THE DOOR at the Berkshire Theatre Festival, THE FOREIGNER at Virginia Stage Company, SOUTH PACIFIC at Arts Center of Coastal Carolina and DINNER WITH FRIENDS at The Public Theatre (in Auburn, Maine).
 Film: Hitting the Ground (Living Pictures) & Kingdom Come (Rockville Pictures).
 Television: One Life To Live & As The World Turns.
 Don is a proud member of Actors Equity Association and SAG-AFTRA.
 MFA/Acting: Rutgers University.
 Visit Don’s website at www.doncarternyc.com